 Sadly, Simon passed away at the end of July 2019 and so was unable to see through his goal of running three Requiem to Cancer events.
 However, a few of us had committed to him earlier in the year that we would continue the event so that his goal was reached, whatever happened to him.

-Here we are with Requiem to Cancer 2021 (postponed from 2020).
+Here we are with Requiem to Cancer 2022 - postponed twice in 2020 & 2021 as a result of the Covid pandemic.
 Your donation to CRUK via this website will be very much appreciated.
 Feel free to leave a message about anyone you know who is either fighting cancer at this time or who, like Simon, is now in a quieter, pain-free place.